 Absolutely not.
 Countless investors have become successful without the help of the guru crowd.
-The goal of many of these individuals is to sell you on the dream of quick riches, fancy cars, easy money, and so on—many prey on people who desperately want to make money and may use very slick and often dangerous (for you) techniques to sell you on their very expensive courses, bootcamps, mentoring, training, etc. In fact, the tactics used to get you hooked are very well documented, and there is absolutely no such thing as a free lunch.
+The goal of many of these individuals is to sell you on the dream of quick riches, fancy cars, easy money, and so on.
+Many prey on people who desperately want to make money and may use very slick and often dangerous (for you) techniques to sell you on their very expensive courses, bootcamps, mentoring, and training.
+In fact, the tactics used to get you hooked are very well documented, and there is absolutely no such thing as a free lunch.

-Keep in mind that there are many in our industry who benefit from marketing these gurus.
-Most websites that focus on the investment niche are affiliated with them, collecting large referral fees—often to the tune of 50 percent—in return for marketing their wares.
+Keep in mind that there are many in our industry who benefit from marketing for these gurus.
+Most websites that focus on the investment niche are affiliated with them, collecting large referral fees—often to the tune of 50%—in return for marketing their wares.
 Additionally, a large percentage of real estate clubs derive revenues from products and events sold by gurus who “teach” there.
-And yes, they also get a nice 50 percent cut for doing so.
+And yes, they also get a nice 50% cut for doing so.